Shubhamkahar196/Daily_Code/Web/Learning_React/notes.md

 # state
 - A variable that stores a value.
 - In this case, count is a state variable that stores a number.

+# useEffect
+- its a hook that runs a function after something changes.
+- it's like a "listener" that waits for something to happen.
+- When that the things happen, it runs the function.